 Complete the following fields:

-Note: You can upgrade your policies to shared policies in Cloudlets Policy Manager.
+Note: You can upgrade a non-shared policy to a shared policy using Cloudlets Policy Manager.

 If a request triggers a Cloudlet rule, the cookie will include information about that rule.